rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified. ^0927

-For I do not want you to be unaware, brothers, that our fathers were all under the cloud, and all passed through the sea, ^1001
+I want you to know, brothers, that our fathers were all under the cloud, and all passed through the sea, ^1001

 and all were baptized into Moses in the cloud and in the sea, ^1002